What Are The Differences Between An Electric Car And A Hybrid, And Which Is RIght For You?

 Power - Electric cars just don’t have the ‘grunt’ that hybrids do.
 Again, if you do a lot of city driving then this may not be an issue.
 However, if you haul a lot of weight, do a lot of highway driving or live in a hilly area, then you may need the extra power of the petrol engine in a hybrid.

 Emissions - While hybrids are more environmentally friendly than regular, petrol-powered cars, the only vehicles with zero emissions are fully electric cars.
 This may be an ethical consideration or a practical one.
 Depending on where you live, owning a fully electric car may give you access to Clean Air or Low Emission zones, and vehicle registration tax rates may be lower.
 For example, UK fully electric vehicles don’t pay any road tax, while hybrids pay a varying rate depending on their emissions.

 Savings - Electric vehicles are cheaper to run not only because they don’t consume any fuel, but their simpler engines means that their maintenance costs are also usually lower.
 Just in terms of fuel consumption, one test showed that the fully electric Nissan LEAF used £340.00 of electricity to run 10,000 miles, while the petrol-powered Nissan Micra used £1,281.50 of petrol to run the same distance.

 Access - Lastly, you should consider where you live and where you’ll be driving in terms of how easy it is to operate your car.
 If the electric car you’re considering needs a special charging station, then how common are they where you live?
 How about parking: are there ‘electric vehicle only’ spots that you can’t use in a hybrid?

-At Quick Car Finance, we offer financing options for both fully electric and hybrid cars and we would be happy to answer any additional questions that you may have.
+At Quick Car Finance, we offer both hybrid and electric car finance options and we would be happy to answer any additional questions that you may have.

 There are 0 comment